Table of Contents

 Must:

-to express necessity or obligation.
+it is used to express necessity or obligation.

 - You must wear a seatbelt.